RedisLabs/redislabs-docs/content/rs/references/crdb-cli-reference.md

 categories: ["RS"]
 ---
-An [Active-Active database]({{< relref "/rs/administering/active-active.md" >}}) (also known as CRDB or Conflict-free, Replicated DataBase) replicates your dataset across multiple, geographically distributed regions and allows read-write access in all locations.
+An [Active-Active database]({{< relref "/rs/administering/active-active.md" >}}) (also known as CRDB or Conflict-free, Replicated DataBase) replicates your dataset across Redis Enterprise Software (RS) clusters that that are in geographically distributed regions.
-Active-Active databases are ideal for distributed applications that require the fastest response times, and also for disaster recovery.
+Active-Active databases allow read-write access in all locations so they are ideal for distributed applications that require the fastest response times, and also for disaster recovery.

 The Active-Active database on an individual cluster is called an **instance**.
 Each cluster that hosts an instance is called a **participating cluster**.